agrc/gis.utah.gov/about/policy/index.md

 #### [SGID Database Policies]({% link about/policy/sgid/index.md %})
 {: .text-left}

-UGRC’s guidelines for creating, editing, maintaining, and removing data in the SGID database.
+UGRC’s guidelines for creating, editing, maintaining, and removing data in the SGID.

 #### [Open SGID Terms of Use]({% link about/policy/open-sgid/index.md %})
 {: .text-left}